bee-a-learner/youtube-terraform/03 terraform tfvars/readme.md

 so far we have understood how to declare the different types of variabels how to provide default values to the variabels.

-how about proving variable value at terraform run time rather then default value
+how about provding variable value at terraform run time rather then default value

 Terraform offers a special reserve file to set the variable value that is known as ```terraform.tfvars```